toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/wiki/general/content.json config.md

 ---
-title: "500304E0.json config"
+title: "content.json config"
-description: "Info about the 500304E0.json file"
+description: "Info about the content json file"
 ---
-# 500304E0.json
+# content.json
-Each folder on the Toniebox contains a file called `500304E0.json` alongside the actual audio content.
-This file contains the configuration for the content.
+Each folder on the Toniebox contains a JSON-file whose name consists of the Tonies UID like `500304E0.json`.
+This file sits alongside the actual audio content and contains its configuration.

-Usually it looks like the following by default:
+Usually it looks like the following:

 ```
 {